 Price is a big factor for the Buy Box, but not the only one.
 The other factor of almost equal importance is having the Prime badge, either through FBA or Seller Fulfilled Prime.

-This doesn’t mean that having Prime is an open license to charge high prices, but Prime items can often be priced somewhat higher than others and still win the Buy Box.
+This doesn’t mean that having Prime is an open invitation to charge high prices, but Prime items can often be priced a little higher than others and still win the Buy Box.

 Myth 3: You can keep the Buy Box to yourself

 There’s plenty you can do to enhance your chances of appearing in the Buy Box, but even if you’ve optimized everything, you might not get exclusive access.

 The Buy Box algorithm will often give other merchants a chance to appear, especially if their price is lower than yours.
 It can take very aggressive pricing to win the Buy Box 100% of the time, and be more profitable overall simply to share it with other sellers.